rbott/ganeti-os-simpleimage/README.md

 # ganeti-os-simpleimage

-A (very) simple image based OS provider for Ganeti
+A (very) simple image based OS provider for Ganeti.
+It allows you to create an instance off a local image file or it can also download images through http(s) for you and cache them locally.
+Either raw or qcow2 images are supported.
+It does not interact in any way with the image (expanding filesystems, configuring users or IP addresses).
+This allows you to build and use your own templates/images or to install prebuild images like [Debian Cloud Images](http://cloud.debian.org/images/cloud/) or software distributed as disk images like Juniper vMX, vSRX or vQFX or Github Enterprise.

 ## Requirements